Southampton-RSG/2021-11-1-socobio-crs/novice/shell/05-loop.md

 > *   Demonstrate how to see what commands have recently been executed.

 Wildcards and tab completion are two ways to reduce typing as well as typing mistakes.
-Another is to tell the shell to do something over and over again.
-If we could do this, it could also save us considerable time, depending on how many times we need the shell to do this thing.
+Another is to tell the shell to do something over and over again, which could save us considerable time, depending on how many times we need the shell to do this thing.

 ### Couldn't we just...